shisabsingh23/learning-kakfa-101/README.md

   * 1 broker loss can be handled

-#### Note:
-*   High Throughput :  How many transaction or query system can handle.
-`eg: DB with high throughput means it can handle large amount of query or perform I/O operations `
-*  Acknowledgement : Broker/replica have the data that was sent

 ## Producer Retries
 * Safe Producer : **ENABLED** by default for kafka **VERSION > 3.0**.
 Producer is **SAFE** (printed on Intellij Console if want to check)
   * Following properties are set by default, if using version < 3.0 set the below property in propertyConfig